aldrinbrillante/Alg-rideshare-pathfinder/README.md

 # Alg-visual-pathfinder
- Visual Pathfinder using pygame packages to implement A*, DFS, and BFS search Algorithms
+ Visual Pathfinder using pygame to integrate A*, DFS, and BFS search Algorithms.
+ Useful algorithmic implementations for ridesharing.